RichieXie5566/Django-Learning/README.md

 3.python manage.py runserver (Use another port if there's an error, for instance:8080)

+### c.Use your own Railway
+1.Why I use Railway?
+It's cheap. $5 a month, you get this when you create your account.
+Maybe you want to use professional purpose.
+It's $20, also cheap.
+AWS is cool but too expensive, need more time to create.

+2.Create your account and use free version to create New project

+3.Deploy PostgreSQL

+4.Make sure installing all the stuff in my requirements.txt.

 ## 3.Product
 ### Searching product, Product pages, Add to cart.